misalgos/lc/README.md

 Collection of LeetCode questions to ace the coding interview!

-Representing Team Wildcat out here!
+Representing Team Wildcats out here!